IndrajeetPatil/awesome-r-pkgtools/README.md

 # Gratitude 🙏💌

-Thank the contributors or maintainers of packages you rely on.
+To thank the contributors or maintainers of packages you rely on.

 -   [`{thankr}`](https://cran.r-project.org/web/packages/thankr/index.html)